fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * The blowing in the Trumpet by the Angel Israfil, upon which everyone will faint except as Allah wills (Sahih Muslim, Book 041: 7023)
 * The second blowing in the Trumpet, upon which everyone will be resurrected (Sahih Muslim, Book 041: 7023)

-the moaques will become palaces
+the mosques will become palaces

 just find the hadith that mentions 10 signs